Name: Dillon Ford

 Dillon Ford dreams of working for Pixar.

-Ford is from Tulsa, Oklahoma, and is a member of the Delta Tau Delta chapter at Oklahoma State University.
-Prior to joining the School of Media & Strategic Communications, Ford was a certified production assistant.
+Ford is from Tulsa and is a member of the Delta Tau Delta chapter at Oklahoma State University.
+Before joining the School of Media & Strategic Communications, Ford was a certified production assistant.
 He chose SMSC to further develop his digital production skills.

-After graduation, Ford doesn’t have any specific career plans as of yet.
-However, he hopes to make sound effects for animated movies on the big screen.
+After graduation, Ford doesn’t have any specific career plans.
+He said he hopes to make sound effects for animated movies on the big screen.
 He even would like to be a voice-over actor as well.

-While in SMSC, Ford has been able to learn new skills.
-His Electronic Communications course taught him how to operate a camera and use internal and external microphones.
+While in SMSC, Ford has been able to learn skills.
+His electronic communications course taught him how to operate a camera and use internal and external microphones.
 He has also learned how to conduct interviews and interact with other media professionals.
 His biggest learning experience so far is writing in AP style.

-“I basically had to unlearn a lot of the writing I had been taught up to that point,” Ford said.
-“AP writing is a lot harder than the writing you were taught in high school.”
+“I basically had to unlearn a lot of the writing I had been taught up to that point,” Ford said. “[Associated Press] writing is a lot harder than the writing you were taught in high school.”

-Ford’s advice for incoming students is to feel comfortable working on a computer.
+Feeling comfortable working on a computer is Ford’s advice for incoming students.
 SMSC students learn to use several computer programs and software to edit videos and photos.

 “Be prepared to spend a lot of time working on computers,” Ford said.
 “Video and sound editing can be tedious and take a really long time.”